ivoras/daisy/README.md

 ## How blocks are created

 Blocks are SQLite database files.
-Every party in posession of an accepted private key can create new blocks and sign them.
+Every party in posession of an *accepted private key* can create new blocks and sign them.
 Blocks are accepted (if other criteria are satisfied) only if they are signed by one of the accepted keys.

-New blocks can contain operations which add or remove keys from a (global) list of accepted keys.
+New blocks can contain operations which add or remove keys from a (global) list of accepted keys, if they contain a sufficient number of signatures from a list of already accepted keys.
 See the `_keys` table description in the section on Block metadata.

 ## Block metadata